J. Henry Bennett

-J. Henry Bennett (1876-1956) was a member of the Wisconsin State Senate.
+J. Henry Bennett (1876–1956) was a member of the Wisconsin State Senate.

 Biography

 Bennett was born in Vernon County, Wisconsin on November 18, 1876, and died in Viroqua, Wisconsin on April 29, 1956.
 He was buried in Viroqua.

 Career

 Bennett was first elected to the Senate in 1914.
 Additionally, he was District Attorney of Vernon County, Wisconsin.
 He was a Republican.

+Bennett was an unsuccessful candidate for the Wisconsin Supreme Court in 1949.